 - Group and plenary discussions

-- Observation and assessment based on school visits or video case with group discussion and reflection paper.
+There is one compulsory component with observation and assessment based on case with group discussion and reflection paper.

 Digital home examination